 Below you can find some of the most commonly asked questions about NAB credit cards.
 If you still can’t find the answer to your question, get in touch with us using the form at the bottom of the page.

 How do I transfer a balance to a NAB credit card?

 If you're struggling to repay an existing balance, you can take advantage of a 0% balance transfer offer with NAB to consolidate your debt and pay it down without the burden of interest for a promotional interest.
 You can transfer balances from as little as $200 up until 70% of your approved credit limit from non-NAB bank accounts.
 For further details, please see our guide on how to conduct a balance transfer with NAB.

 How is interest calculated on my NAB credit card?

 Interest on your credit card items is calculated multiplying the daily percentage rate (the annual percentage rate that is applicable divided by 365) with your aggregate outstanding balance.
 The aggregate balance is the sum of all transactions like purchases or cash advances that you’ve made in the last statement period.
 It may also include special balances (e.g. any balance transfers) and will be indicated on your credit card statement.

 When is interest charged on my NAB credit card?

 NAB credit cards have up to 44 days interest free on purchases.
 This means the maximum time you won’t be charged interest by the bank is up to 44 days.
 If you make multiple purchases within a statement period, this number is reduced until you pay back your balance in full.
 If you’re not eligible for interest-free days, interest starts accruing from the day of purchase.
-To take advantage of the number of interest-free days you should always pay your credit card bills in full every time.
+To take advantage of the number of interest-free days on purchases, you should always pay your credit card bills in full every time.
 Interest on cash advances are always charged from the day of transaction.
 Interest on special balances (like balance transfers) are charged according to the terms and conditions of that special promotion.

 What is interest on interest?